 Considerations and strategies

-• Remember that CaLD parents/carers may have different understandings around the role of the family in supporting learning at home than your school, as their own backgrounds and experience may differ.
+• Remember that CALD parents/carers may have different understandings around the role of the family in supporting learning at home than your school, as their own backgrounds and experience may differ.
 Consider how you might have a conversation with parents/carers to establish a common understanding about what’s expected.

-• Foster a sense of partnership between the school and the family, as this makes families more likely to engage in practices that support learning at home (Smith et al. 2020).
+• Foster a sense of partnership between the school and the family, as this makes families more likely to engage in practices that support learning at home (Smith et al., 2020).

 • We don’t recommend you simply tell families techniques or tools they should use at home, or ask families to assist with homework, as the research evidence says this isn’t an effective approach.